April 17, 2024

 The United States Supreme Court unanimously ruled in favor of Sheetz, holding that development fees and exactions imposed on a broad class of property owners through legislative action are subject to the same nexus and proportionality analysis as those applied on an ad hoc basis.
 In so doing, the Court effectively overturned Rogers Machinery.

-Tags: Construction, Real Estate and Land Use, Homebuilding
+Tags: Construction, Land Use, Homebuilding

 Back to Top